Ladysnake/Ladysnake.github.io/wiki/requiem/commands.md

 - `/requiem soul` <span class="badge badge-danger">&lt; 2.0.0</span>
     - `/requiem soul set <true|false> [player]`: sets the soul status of a remnant player.
     - `/requiem soul query [player]`: queries the soul status of a player

+### Remnant choice screen
+The remnant choice screen is based on [Blabber](../blabber) and can as such be interacted with through the mod's commands.
+It normally appears when a player dies without the `requiem:adventure/the_choice` advancement and with the [`requiem:startingRemnantType`](configuration#requiem-startingremnanttype) gamerule set to `DEFAULT`.

 ### Target Selector Arguments
 Requiem also adds a new [Target Selector Argument](https://minecraft.gamepedia.com/Commands#Target_selector_arguments) - `"requiem:possessor"`.